openmrs/openmrs-contrib-rest-api-docs/source/includes/Observations/obs.md

 ## Observations Overview

-Observation is one piece of information recorded about a person at the moment in time.

-Every observation has a Concept as its question and depending on the datatype of the concept, it has a value that is a number, date, text, Concept, etc.
+* Observation is one piece of information recorded about a person at the moment in time.Every observation has a Concept as its question and depending on the datatype of the concept, it has a value that is a number, date, text, Concept, etc.

-Most of the information you store in OpenMRS is in the form of Observations, and most Observations happen in an Encounter.
+* Most of the information you store in OpenMRS is in the form of Observations, and most Observations happen in an Encounter.
 When you enter a form in OpenMRS, typically one Encounter is created with anywhere between tens or hundreds of Observations.

-Note that individual Observation is valid only at one moment in time, and it does not carry forward.
+* Note that individual Observation is valid only at one moment in time, and it does not carry forward.
 You may query the system for the last observation for pregnancy status, but this does not tell you whether or not the patient is pregnant at any point after the moment of that observation.

-Examples of observations include Serum Creatinine of 0.9mg/dL or a Review of the cardiopulmonary system is normal.
+* Examples of observations include Serum Creatinine of 0.9mg/dL or a Review of the cardiopulmonary system is normal.

 ## Available operations for Observations.